 Information about formal surgical skills training for general practitioners is often limited.
 Australia has surgical training programs with a curriculum for Advanced Specialist Training Rural Generalist Surgery.
 America has the Wayne County Hospital Obstetric Rural Expanded Surgical Skills Track (RREST).

 Canadian ESS/OSS practitioners are also working with communities in less affluent countries to explore options for service delivery and education.
 Where up to 20% of health care is delivered by regional or district hospitals in Canada, in less wealthy countries up to 80% of health care may be provided at local hospitals.
-Partnerships between overseas surgical practitioners and Canadian ESS practitioners may help to improve access to essential and emergency surgery and help strengthen local health care services.
+Partnerships between overseas surgical practitioners and Canadian ESS/OSS practitioners may help to improve access to essential and emergency surgery and help strengthen local health care services.